 BEO Strategies

 We can prepare now.
 Much of what follows is informed speculation based on current trajectories.
-(Meaning, they’re my guesstimates.)
+(Ok, yeah, that’s a fancy way of saying they’re my guesstimates.)
 Consider them directions worth considering even if not perfectly clear yet.
 As agentic, bots won’t browse like humans; they’ll query, negotiate programmatically, and transact autonomously.
 Platforms must become bot-friendly and may deploy their own agents to drive sales.
-Key areas include the following.
+Key areas include the following:

 Structure Product Data for Bot Readability: Go beyond SEO by implementing rich, machine-readable schemas in emerging agent formats.
 Include not just price and description, but dynamic attributes like real-time inventory, shipping estimates, and compatibility specs.
 Leverage e-commerce ontologies where available so bots can parse and compare offerings instantly.
 Augment tools like Google Merchant Center with agent-specific endpoints.
 Early efforts may struggle with complex realities like trait- or price-dependent SKUs; issues early e-commerce faced due to dependency and UX challenges.
-Current feeds/APIs (even GMC) often don’t fully expose dynamic dependencies in a machine-readable way.
+Current feeds/APIs often don’t fully expose dynamic dependencies in a machine-readable way.
+This is truly ironic for some of us that worked on earlier ecommerce efforts to see these same issues coming back to haunt yet again.
+At least this time, there should be clearer roadmaps given already hard won lessons.

 Build Trust and Reputation Signals: Bots will increasingly check a variety of seller bona fides.
-Invest in identity verification for brand and products, linking to blockchain attestations or third-party audits.
+Invest in identity verification for brand and products, linking to blockchain attestations or third-party audits if good ones exist for your industry.
 Secure verified credentials from emerging vendors or organizations, though industry consortia for certifications remain limited.
 Develop reputation APIs when they become reliable for on-chain reviews.
 For fraud prevention, seek to filter malicious bots and restrict sensitive data access to trusted agents only.
 There have been proposals and attempts to manage reputation over the years.
 None have been widely adopted as yet.

 Leverage Personalization and Dynamic Campaigns: Look into testing your marketing bots to interact directly with customer agents, or new prototypes.
 It might be possible to proactively offer deals based on inferred preferences (e.g., signaling interest in eco-friendly products when or if such signals become available).
 Perhaps use AI to generate personalized variants or offers that agents can evaluate.
 This bot-to-bot go-to-market approach will take time to mature, as the current handshake mechanics between agents remain in flux.